akinuri/color.js/README.md

 | `hsl()` | Returns color in HSL format. | `color("red").hsl()` | `"hsl(0, 100%, 50%)"` |
 | `hsla()` | Returns color in HSLA format. <br> If the color doesn't have alpha value, it is set to 1. | `color("red").hsla()` | `"hsla(0, 100%, 50%, 1)"` |

+Methods below, first, converts the color to HSL format, and then applies the change.
+If your color is in Hex or RGB format, you'll end up with HSL.
+Of course, you can convert again.

 <table>
 	<tr>
 		<th>Modification</th>
 		<th>Description</th>
 		<th>Usage</th>
-		<th>After Mod.</th>
 	</tr>
 	<tr>
 		<td><code>hue()</code></td>
-		<td>Shifts the hue by the entered amount. <br> HSL methods, first, convert the color to HSL, then applies the change.
-If your color is in Hex or RGB format, you'll end up with HSL.</td>
+		<td>Shifts the hue by the entered amount.</td>
 		<td><code>color("red").hue(70)</code></td>
 	</tr>
 	<tr>